youandvern/efficalc/examples/conc_col_pmm/README.md

 Creates a Matplotlib figure showing the PM diagram for a given load case, along with the point for the given load case.

 ## 2. `col`
+Contains functions related to the definition of a given concrete column.

+#### 1.7.1. `draw_column`
-Contains the definition of the column being analyzed.
+Draws the cross-section of the column on an `efficalc` Canvas, including rebar.
+Includes options for drawing compression areas.

 ### 2.1. `assign_max_min`
 Performs calculations for the maximum and minimum axial capacity of a given column, adds them to the calc report, and assigns the calculated values to the given `Column` object.